Shinkansen too hard ice cream: History

 Vending machine on the Tokaido Shinkansen platform at Tokyo Station.

 There was Shinkansen ice cream in the 1970s, and even then it was expensive and its ice cream was hard.
 In 1991, Sujahta began producing ice cream for sale on Shinkansen trains.
 The percentage of milk fat was increased in order to create a luxurious taste, so the product became hard.

-Around 2000, a piece of vanilla ice cream cost 260 yen (around US$2.47 in 2000), which was expensive for ice cream.
+Around 2000, a piece of vanilla ice cream cost 260 yen (around US$2.47 in 2000).

 In February 2021, due to COVID-19, in-car sales on Shinkansen trains were suspended.
-However, due to many requests to buy them, it was announced that they will be sold online from March while in-train sales are suspended.
+However, due to many requests to buy them, it was announced that they will be sold online from that March while in-train sales are suspended.
 It was so well received that it sold out within minutes after its sale.

 In July 2022, this ice cream began to be sold in vending machines at Tokyo Station.

 As of December 2022, the product is available on the Tokaido Shinkansen, San'yō Shinkansen, Tōhoku Shinkansen, Yamagata Shinkansen, Akita Shinkansen, Hokuriku Shinkansen, and limited express trains Azusa and Hitachi, as well as at some station kiosks and the SCMaglev and Railway Park.

 As of 2023, Shinkansen trains traveling between Tokyo and Shin-Osaka carry two ice cream carts of 22 pieces each, for a total of 44 pieces per train.

 In August 2023, it was announced that onboard sales on Tokaido Shinkansen trains will be discontinued on October 31 due to a shortage of labor and declining demand.